 During our stay we visited Taquile about an hour away from the lodge, a secluded island of weavers whose textiles have been hailed as heritage masterpieces by UNESCO.
 Part of the uniqueness of the island’s culture comes from their traditional social structure which is reflected in their dress, traditions and greetings.
 Rather than hand shaking, they greet each other by the symbolical ritual of exchanging coca leaves.
 They shy away from modern medicines and are so knowledgeable about their own local flora that they use various herbs and plants to cure all manner of illnesses – they even have a cure for baldness (pictured below)!

 On arrival we were welcomed by a local weaver called Juan and his family, who taught us about their weavings and shared anecdotes about the island they very proudly call home.
 The scenery was just stunning with so many great photo opportunities: the amber soils contrast so vividly against the intense navy blue of the lake, while the snowcapped mountains of the Cordillera Real frame the setting perfectly.

-Once back at the lodge, panoramic views from wrap-around terraces at Titilaka allow guests to fully enjoy the uninterrupted vistas while colorful indigenous artwork reflect the tradition and culture of nearby communities.
+Once back at the lodge, panoramic views from wrap-around terraces at Titilaka allow guests to fully enjoy the uninterrupted vistas while colourful indigenous artwork reflect the tradition and culture of nearby communities.

 At Titilaka they really do go the extra mile for guests and the attention to detail is just fantastic.
 They also served the best food I ate on the whole trip – all locally produced and so fresh.
 In the daytime the weather was gloriously sunny (be careful as with high altitude the sun is very powerful) however as soon as the sun set it got very chilly however the lodge was so cosy and atmospheric and the staff even put hot water bottles in our beds!

-To speak with Sarah or one of our Latin America specialists about our customized vacations to Peru call 020 8682 5030.
+To speak with Sarah or one of our Latin America specialists about our tailor-made holidays to Peru call 020 8682 5030.